Improved measurements of the TeV-PeV extragalactic neutrino spectrum from joint analyses of IceCube tracks and cascades: Discussion and Conclusion

 Various cross-checks have been performed to validate the robustness of the result.
 In particular, we observe that incorporating a non-isotropic contribution from the galactic plane as an additional component of the diffuse neutrino flux in the fit does not affect the fit results significantly, disfavoring the hypothesis that the observed spectral features around $\sim \SI{30}{TeV} $ are caused by neutrinos from the galactic plane.
 Fitting the spectrum with an atmospheric neutrino component that is derived from a data-driven CR composition and hadronic interaction model (DaemonFlux) also does not significantly change the fit results.

 The harder spectral index for energies below $\sim$~30~TeV implies a lower flux of astrophysical neutrinos below 10 TeV than the one expected for the SPL model.
 This has significant implications in searches for neutrino emitters from a multi-messenger perspective.
-The extrapolation of the SPL spectrum from prior measurements of IceCube towards lower energies leads to tensions with the observed intensity of the extragalactic gamma-ray background at GeV energies.
+The extrapolation of the SPL spectrum from prior measurements of IceCube toward lower energies leads to tensions with the observed intensity of the extragalactic gamma-ray background at GeV energies.
 The tension can be resolved if a substantial fraction of the astrophysical neutrinos is produced in environments that are opaque to GeV gamma rays~\cite{murase_hidden_2016,capanema_new_2020}.
-The change in spectral index measured here alleviates some of these tensions, putting less constraints on the environments that accelerate cosmic rays and produce neutrinos.
-The observed feature in the spectral shape will also be a powerful input for future modeling of the origin of astrophysical neutrinos, potentially constraining source population properties, maximum CR acceleration energies, and neutrino production target properties~\cite{fang_tev_2022}.
+The change in the spectral index measured here alleviates some of these tensions, putting less constraints on the environments that accelerate cosmic rays and produce neutrinos.
+The observed feature in the spectral shape will also be a powerful input for future modeling of the origin of astrophysical neutrinos, potentially constraining source population properties.
+The observed diffuse flux can provide insight on possible source classes and inform the search for individual neutrino sources, e.g. models on the population of AGN predict a natural break in the neutrino spectrum~\citep{SeyfertPopulations,Murase:2019vdl}.
+The relevant energy range for each possible source class can also be informed by the diffuse flux, e.g. starburst galaxies are predicted as possible sources at hundreds of TeV, while a lower energy neutrino flux can be composed of sources with a galactic origin~\citep{MultiComponentAstroFlux, Palladino:2018bqf,Peretti:2019vsj,2024MNRAS.529.4137C}.
+They also serve as a test of maximum CR acceleration energies in such sources~\cite{SeyfertPopulations}, and test neutrino production target properties~\cite{fang_tev_2022}.